ivy-net/avs-helm-charts/charts/ava/README.md

 ## Introduction

-This repository contains a Helm chart for Kubernetes, specifically for the AVS named "ava".
+This repository contains a Helm chart for implementing the AVS called "ava".
-More information about ava you can find [here](https://github.com/AvaProtocol/ap-operator-setup/tree/main)
+More information about the AVS can be found in the [operator setup git repo](https://github.com/AvaProtocol/ap-operator-setup/tree/main).

 ## Table of Contents